Hunca/345/README.md

 # COSC345 Year Long Project - 8 Ball Pool

 An 8 ball pool game which follows the concept of 'Small Is Beautiful'.
 We are aiming to create a program which is very lite, challenging, but enjoyable to play.
-Our game is for offline play, allowing for local player versus player mode. ~~a puzzle trickshot mode.~~
+Our game is for offline play, allowing for local player versus player mode.

 ---
 ## Prerequisites: